 2. Next, apply your disinfectant of choice over the affected AND surrounding areas.
 Spray thoroughly and allow the disinfectant to dry.

-If mold continues to prosper in spite of your efforts, call in a professional mold remediator.
+If mold persists in spite of your best efforts, call in a professional mold remediator.

 There are plenty of commercial products effective at getting rid of mold, but some are quite toxic and will often damage surfaces.
 If you prefer using “friendlier” products, take a look at the natural alternatives below.

 Tea Tree Oil - Tea Tree Oil is an essential oil with a strong smell akin to turpentine or camphor-- a few drops goes a long way.
 It's a noted anti-bacterial and fungal fighter.
-I've used it successfully for toe fungus, cradle cap, cuts, burns and eczema.
+It does wonders on toe fungus, cradle cap, cuts, burns and eczema.

 To make an all-purpose cleaner with tea tree oil, combine two teaspoons of tea tree oil with two cups of water in a spray bottle.
 Shake well and spray on affected areas.
 Let dry.